frozenfoxx/media-portal-badge/deploy/rpi/README.md

 * Download a recent image of Raspbian Lite [here](https://downloads.raspberrypi.org/raspbian_lite_latest).
 * Open Etcher and flash the MicroSD card with Raspbian.
 * Unplug, then replug in the card (this is due to automounting under `/media` not always being correct).
+* Ensure that all supported file types you wish to deploy to the system are copied into `./data`.
+These will be synchronized over to the MicroSD card.
 * Run `deploy.sh`.
 Follow the prompts, input the required information.
 * Unplug, insert in the Raspberry Pi, power on.
 * When booted, execute `ssh -i ~/.ssh/[Private Key] pi@[Hostname]`.